klarkengkoy/Trip-Track/README.md

 ---

 ## 📱 Status
-🚧 **Currently in active development** — polishing UI state management and preparing for Google Maps and Retrofit integration.
+🚧 **Currently in active development** — Polishing UI state management, and actively migrating to **Navigation 3** for type-safe routing.